 A forced restart is the same as restarting any device whose application doesn’t suport polite deployment: if the device is not running the latest code, it will restart and receive it now.

 A conditional restart has two possible outcomes.
 If the device is running a version of the code that isn’t the most recent deployment and the code is from a deployment made before Minimum, then it will be forced to upgrade to the latest deployment, ie. Current.

 If the device is running a version of the code that isn’t the latest one, but the code is Minimum or later, then the application will be given the chance to defer the upgrade using its polite deployment support.

-For Production and Factory Device Groups, the choice is made when you deploy code to them by selecting ‘Deploy’ from the ‘MANAGE’ column in their respective Production Zone lists.
-In the ‘Deploy’ panel, select either ‘Forced’ or ‘Conditional’ as required:
+For Production and Factory Device Groups, the choice of whether to force restarts or restart conditionally is made when you deploy code to them.
+You do this by selecting Deployments under MANAGE column in their respective Production Zone lists.
+Now click on New Deployment or, to re-use an existing deployment, Redeploy under MANAGE.
+In the Deploy panel, select either Forced or Conditional as required:

 Again, if your application code doesn’t support polite deployment, all restarts are de facto forced.
 And forced deployments will always override an application’s own polite deployment support.